jsmoriss/jsm-show-user-meta/readme.txt

 = Semi-Automated Install =

-1. Download the plugin archive file.
+1. Download the plugin ZIP file.
 1. Go to the wp-admin/ section of your website.
 1. Select the *Plugins* menu item.
 1. Select the *Add New* sub-menu item.
 1. Click on *Upload* link (just under the Install Plugins page title).
 1. Click the *Browse...* button.
-1. Navigate your local folders / directories and choose the zip file you downloaded previously.
+1. Navigate your local folders / directories and choose the ZIP file you downloaded previously.
 1. Click on the *Install Now* button.
 1. Click the *Activate Plugin* link.